The Beginner's Guide to Video Meetings

-For some the idea of a video call can be daunting to say the least, especially when it’s with your boss and colleagues rather than your besties, but with most of us working from home at the moment they’re becoming a necessity to stay in the loop and keep your work life as connected as it would be back in the office.
+For some of us the idea of a video call's intimidating – especially when it’s with the boss and coworkers, not besties.
+But since most of us are working from home at the moment, VC's are a necessity to stay in the loop and keep your work life as connected as it would be back in the office.

-If you’re unaccustomed to the world of conference calls then having to take meetings online can be a major adjustment but you can prepare for your on-screen office debut by reading our guide, not only will prep calm your nerves but you’ll avoid being the subject of office banter when you return!
+Not used to conference calls?
+Then having meetings online can be a major adjustment.
+Prep for your on-screen office debut by reading our guide: not only will it calm any nerves, it'll keep you from being office gossip when you get back!

 Stay At Home Style

-So, you can absolutely let your work attire become a lil’ more casual when you’re not office bound but if you usually take great pride in your work wardrobe then don’t let your style game drop just because you’re behind a screen.
-A smart top or shirt is key, after all, you’ll likely only be seen on a call from the waist upwards.
-If you’re a risk taker then keep your joggers and fuzzy socks on but be warned if the doorbell rings or you have to stand up for any reason, you might be caught out!
+So: workwear can absolutely be more casual when you don't have to go into the office.
+But if you're really into your work wardrobe, don't let your style game drop just because you're in front of a computer.
+A really nice shirt or top is key: you'll mostly be seen from the waist up.
+If you're a risk-taker you can leave the joggers and fuzzy socks on – but watch out: if the doorbell rings or you have to stand up for anything, you might get caught out!

 Behind The Screens

-Even if you’re a secret slob out of the office, now is the time to appear put-together and organised so be mindful of what your colleagues can see behind you when on a video call.
-Remember, you’re effectively inviting nosy work mates to get a sneak peek of your home, so pop piles of washing out of view and don’t dial in to a meeting sat in front of an unmade bed.
+Secret slob outside the office?
+Now's the time to look put-together and organized.
+So take a good look at what coworkers can see behind you when you VC.
+Remember: you’re basically inviting nosy coworkers to get a sneak peek of your home!
+So get those piles of laundry out of sight, and don’t dial in to a meeting sitting in front of an unmade bed.

-Many of us house share, or live at home with your ‘rents and pets.
-Plus, your brood might be off school and your spouse self-isolating.
-But avoid mother dearest appearing in shot by pre-warning everyone you live with that’ll you’ll be on a call and if possible moving to an empty room.
-Of course we all want to see your adorable pup roam into view but remain professional and move away from any distractions.
-PS.
-If you can’t avoid a noisy space then be sure to mute your microphone when you’re not talking.
+Many of us house share, or live at home with 'rents and pets.
+Or the kids might be off school and your husband or wife self-isolating.
+Avoid Mom getting in the shot: warn everyone you live with ahead of time that you're getting on a call.
+If possible, move to an empty room.
+Of course we all want to see your adorable pup wander into view, but remain professional and move away from any distractions.
+PS: Can't avoid a noisy space?
+Make sure you mute your mic when you're not talking.

-Try to emulate how you’d normally look in the office.
-If you’d usually wear makeup, then sticking to your normal consistent routine is key and can help make you feel more ready to work.
-Position your computer so that the camera is at eye level or above and try to look into the camera when you’re talking, it’ll appear as though you’re making eye contact with the person you’re talking to.
+Try to look how you normally would in the office.
+If you usually wear makeup, then stick to your normal routine: consistency is key and can help make you feel more ready to work.
+Position your computer so that the camera's at eye level or above.
+Try to look into the camera when you’re talking: it’ll look like you’re making eye contact with the person you’re talking to.

 Lights, Camera, Action

-Use the camera application on your laptop to preview how you’ll look before connecting to the call.
-Good lighting can make all the difference and daylight is ideal so position yourself opposite a window to prevent appearing as a mysterious dark blob!
+Use the camera app on your laptop to preview how you’ll look before connecting to the call.
+Good lighting can make all the difference, and daylight is ideal: position yourself opposite a window to avoid looking like a mysterious dark blob!